Interested in knowing how to turn the tables on the the infamous Tuk-Tuk Scam? Here’s how to score a Free Tuk-Tuk Ride in Bangkok!

 And well, if you’re short on time (and resources) then I definitely recommend you to visit Wat Pho for the massive reclining Buddha (be in awe with the carvings on his feet), Wat Arun for the beautiful decoration (even if the main tower it’s still covered in scaffold) and the Golden Mount for its impressive views of Bangkok’s skylines (plus the fastest Wi-Fi I’ve ever found in a temple).

 Most temples require a small and symbolic entrance fee with the exception of Wat Pho (200 Baht) and the Grand Palace (500 Baht) which in my opinion is extremely crowded and over-rated.
 Want to know more?
-Here’s some additional Bangkok solo travel tips my friends.
+Here are some additional Bangkok solo travel tips my friends.
 Enjoy!

 Last but not least, I definitely recommend you to immerse yourself in the teachings of Buddha to fully understand the important role that Buddhism has in the life of the Thai people.
 Did you know that it is perfectly common for every male Thai to become a monk for at least a few weeks of their lives?